 Career Guidance Program is designed to help learners explore their choices and make responsible decisions relevant to career pathing.
-These include planning for their track and strand for Senior High School, choosing their curriculum exits (Higher Education, Employment, Entrepreneurship, and Middle Level Skills Development), and planning for their future.
+These include planning for their track and strand for Senior High School, choosing their curriculum exits (Higher Education, Employment, Entrepreneurship, and Middle-Level Skills Development), and planning for their future.

 Career Guidance Portfolio is a collection of learner’s outputs (in hard or electronic copy) showing his/her progress in career development.
-This may include a summary of assessment taken, journal entries, activity sheets, and other relevant output.
+This may include a summary of the assessment taken, journal entries, activity sheets, and other relevant output.

-Curriculum Exits refer to higher education, employment, entrepreneurship, and middle level skills development.
+Curriculum Exits refer to higher education, employment, entrepreneurship, and middle-level skills development.

 Higher Education is one of the curriculum exits which SHS learners may opt to pursue after graduation leading to an associate or bachelor’s degree.
 This is also referred to as tertiary education, college degree, or post-secondary education.

 Employment is one of the curriculum exits which SHS learners may opt to pursue after graduation leading to a paid work or job.
 This is also referred to as occupation.